Thuynh808/weather-dashboard/README.md

 ![Weather-Dashboard-Automation](https://i.imgur.com/9qfpYjc.png)

 ## Project Overview
-This project automates daily weather data collection, aggregation, and notifications using AWS services and Ansible.
-It fetches weather data for four cities, uploads it to S3, triggers a Lambda function via EventBridge, and sends an aggregated report via SNS.
-Designed for full automation and idempotency, it ensures consistent, efficient, and reliable operations.
+Designed for full automation and idempotency, this project ensures consistent, efficient, and reliable operations.
+It automates daily weather data collection, aggregation, and notifications using AWS services and Ansible.
+The project fetches weather data for four cities, uploads it to S3, triggers a Lambda function via EventBridge, and sends an aggregated report through SNS.

 ## Components